Foundation Course

 The lessons contain trusted resources which you’ll need to use to complete this course.
 There is a wealth of information available on the internet, some more reliable than others.
 It is vital that any resources used are research based information and written by a qualified breastfeeding expert.

-Many of the resources are available in a printable format at the end of the course.
+Many of the resources you could bookmark for future reference.
 When talking to a mum, you are likely to want to share these resources or you may wish to refer to them at a later date.
 Some of the resources we use are YouTube based.
 You may find these difficult to access if the security settings are set too high on the device that you are using. e.g. If you have ‘restricted mode’ switched on in YouTube.

 Learning Outcomes

-• We anticipate that the 14 lecture sections and two breastfeeding observations will need approximately 35 hours of study.
+• We anticipate that the 12 pathways and two breastfeeding observations will need approximately 35 hours of study.
 This includes using the resources within the lessons and completion of the quizzes.

 • Much of the course is self-marking and this should enable to you feel confident as you move through the course content.